Locally symmetric spaces and K-theory of number fields: The cusped case

-In the case of hyperbolic 3-manifolds, Cisneros-Molina and Jones (\cite{cj}) lifted this invariant to $K\left({\Bbb C}\right)\otimes{\Bbb Q}$, and proved its nontriviality by relating it to the Bloch invariant.
-We describe here how to do a very similar construction for arbitrary locally symmetric spaces.
-(Unfortunately we did not succeed to compute the Borel regulator of this invariant.
+In the case of hyperbolic 3-manifolds, Cisneros-Molina and Jones lifted the invariant $\alpha\left(M\right)$ to $K_3\left({\Bbb C}\right)\otimes{\Bbb Q}$, and proved its nontriviality by relating it to the Bloch invariant.
+We describe now how to do a very similar construction for arbitrary locally symmetric spaces of noncompact type with finite volume.
+Unfortunately we did not succeed to evaluate the Borel class on the constructed invariant.
 This is the reason why we will actually pursue another approach, using relative group homology and closer in spirit to \cite{gon}, in the remainder of this section.
-The construction is however included at this point because its main step, Lemma 4, will be crucial for the proof of Proposition 2.) \\ \\ {\bf Generalized Cisneros-Molina-Jones construction}\\ \\ Let $M$ be an aspherical $d$-manifold with aspherical boundary, $\ff\subset{\Bbb C}$ a subring and $\rho: \pi_1M\rightarrow SL\left(\ff\right)$ a representation\footnotemark.
-To push forward the fundamental class $\left[M_+\right]\in H_d\left(M_+;{\Bbb Q}\right)$ one would like to have a map $R:M_+\rightarrow BSL\left(\ff\right)^+$ such that the following diagram commutes up to homotopy:
+The construction is however included at this point because its main step, \hyperref[mapR]{Lemma \ref*{mapR}}, will be crucial for the proof of \hyperref[preimage]{Proposition \ref*{preimage}}.